-Did you ride this climb/route? share your story.
+Did you ride this climb/route? share your story, information or comments.

 Monte Grappa is part of the Grappa massif, 100 km in circumferance, which straddles the provinces of Treviso, Vicenza, and Belluno in the northeast Italy's Veneto region.
 It rises from the plains to a height of 1775 m (5769 ft).
 It was a World War 1 battleground and has great significance for the Italian people.
 It is a wonderland for cyclists, offering nine paved routes to the summit, one of which is considered the third hardest climb in Italy

 The Giro has visited Monte Grappa three times.
 The last was in 1982 in the Comacchio-San Martino di Castrozza stage, won by Vincente Belda of Spain.

 In 1974 it was in the Misurina-Bassano stage, won by Eddy Merckx over Moser and Gimondi.
 On both of these occasions, the race went over the mountain

 but did not go up to the summit which is a dead end road.
 The only time it did so was in the Trento-Monte Grappa stage in 1968, won by Emilio Casalini,

 There's also an annual race, Bassano-Monte Grappa, which celebrated its 65th anniversary in 2005.
 It used to be a pro event and was won by Gino Bartali

 in 1934.
 It then became a dilettante race, with Leonardo Piepoli, Ivan Gotti, Gilberto Simoni, and Damiano Cunego adding their names to the list of winners.